-Origami models I learned at the German convention
+Origami models I learned at the convention in Bonn – 2015

 Two personal convention highlights were meeting Evi Binzinger and Hans-Werner Guth, both excellent and prolific origami designers.
 Here at Origami Spirit I have previously presented a lovely origami butterfly by Evi and a geometric flower by Hans.

 The special guests for this year’s German convention were Mark Bolitho, Paul Jackson, and Hans-Werner Guth.
 I enjoyed all the classes I sat in on and even had an opportunity to teach a creation of my own: A Gold Fish.

 My teachers at the German convention were: